 As part of a ground-breaking crime-fighting partnership between local businesses and community groups, Project Green Light partners with property owners in high crime areas by installing real-time cameras and connecting to the police headquarters.
-The project includes installing high-definition cameras and upgrading Honorable Chairman Jose "Pepe" Diaz and Members, Board of County Commissioners Page 4 to high-speed network connections that enable consistent video streaming to the Miami-Dade Police Department.
+The project includes installing high-definition cameras and upgrading to high-speed network connections that enable consistent video streaming to the Miami-Dade Police Department.
+Participants provide sufficient lightning on all parts of their properties and make improvements needed to ensure that their business are safe, inviting, and customer friendly.
 The program will include incentives for businesses that participate and help to subsidize cost.
 In Detroit, the Pilot Program reduced crime by 40%.